-This is such a rare lens that I thought a Nikon 58mm review was in order.
+This is such a rare lens that I decided that review of the Nikon 58mm f1.2 Noct was in order.

 The Nikon Noct Nikkor 58mm f1 2 is a beautiful example of mechanical engineering at its very best and which still costs the earth to buy second hand.
 Why ?
 Because each lens was hand was assembled with a hand ground front aspherical element and then individually tested before being passed for sale.